 Additionally, you may be able to file an opioid lawsuit against the pharmaceutical company that manufactured the medication.
 We can determine whether negligent or misleading marketing contributed to the situation that led to your condition.
 If so, then you may be entitled to compensation from the drug company as well as the prescribing doctor.

-If you believe that you may have grounds for an opioid lawsuit, then contact a New Orleans opioid lawyer at Martzell, Bickford & Centola today.
+If you believe that you may have grounds for an opioid lawsuit, then contact a New Orleans opioid attorney at Martzell, Bickford & Centola today.
 We offer free initial consultations, so that you can learn your rights and options at no cost.
 Our law firm has significant experience with these types of claims.
 In the past, we have successfully represented individuals in class actions and lawsuits of national significance.

 Call (504) 581-9065 or contact our law firm online today to find out how we can help you.